APCA

 - Incorporates Spatial Frequency & Stimulus Size directly in predictions.

-- DisplayP3 and AdobeRGB input modules available.
+- DisplayP3 and AdobeRGB input modules built in as options.

 - Separate weighting for normal and reverse polarity (dark text on light background vs light text on dark, aka dark mode.)